thekalyan001/CodeForce-program/README.md

 # CodeForce-program
-Here we will discuss the all types CodeForce program solutin in the easiest way
+Here i'll discuss the all kinds CodeForce program with solution in the easiest way So are you keen to learn :)